tuna318/Face-Recognition-with-InsightFace/README.md

 ```
 python3 get_faces_from_video.py [--video 'path/to/input/video'] [--output 'path/to/output/folder']
 ```
-As I don't provide stop condition to this script, so that you can get many faces as you want, you can also press __q__ button to stop process.</br>
+As I don't provide stop condition to this script, so that you can get as many faces as you want, you can also press __q__ button to stop the process.</br>

-The default output folder is `/unlabeled_faces`, select all faces that match the person you want, and copy the rest to `person_name` folder in `train`.
+The default output folder is `/unlabeled_faces`, select all faces that match the person you want, and copy them to `person_name` folder in `train`.
 Do the same things for others person to build your favorite datasets.
 ### 2. Generate face embeddings
 ```
 python3 faces_embedding.py [--dataset 'path/to/train/dataset'] [--output 'path/to/out/put/model']